 The deficiency of Penrose's approach identified by Chalmers is that it fails to bring in consciousness: it is about certain brain processes that may be related to consciousness, but "...the theory is silent about how these processes might give rise to conscious experience.
 Indeed, the same problem arises with any theory of consciousness based only on physical processing."
-That final conclusion is based, however, on the presumption that physical brain processes can be described in a way that leaves experiences out.
-But, for the reasons described, Process I, hence experiences, plays an irreplaceable dynamical role in physical brain processing.
+That negative conclusion is based, however, on the presumption that brain processes can be described in a way that leaves out feelings and other experiential-type realities.
+But, according to the present view, Process I plays a crucial dynamical role of physical processing, and hence the brain dynamics of an alert agent cannot be described without taking experiential-type realities explicitly into account.

 Chalmers goes on to expound upon the "explanatory gap" between theoretical understanding of the behavioral and functional aspects of brain process and an explanation of how and why the performance of those functions should be accompanied by conscious experience.
-However, the notion that such a "gap" exists depends upon the presumption that a valid understanding or conception of physical brain behavior can be divorced from its connection to the associated conscious experiences.
-But the notion that such a separation is possible arises only from the inadequate-in-this-regard classical model.
+However, the notion that such a "gap" exists depends upon the presumption that a valid understanding or conception of brain behavior and functioning can be divorced from the associated conscious experiences.
+The whole notion that such a separation is possible arises only from the fundamentally false and incorrigibly inadequate classical model.

-The confounding of reality itself with the caricature of it suggested by the work of Descartes and Newton has derailed the philosophy of science, the philosophy of mind, moral philosophy, and aesthetics for more than three centuries, by presenting it with an irresolvable dilemma based on a conception of nature that is profoundly wrong at precisely the critical point.
-This flawed view still retains its blinding effect on the thinking of even those philosophers who absolutely reject that dualistic view.
-For example, Daniel Dennett, one of the most out-spoken critics of classical Cartesian dualism, says that his own thinking rested on the idea that "a brain was always going to do what it was caused to do by current, local, mechanical circumstances."
-But by making that judgment he tied his thinking to the physical half of Cartesian/Newtonian dualism, or its child, classical physics, and thus was forced in his book "Explaining Consciousness" to leave consciousness out, as he himself admits, but tries to justify, at the end.
-By thus accepting the fundamentally erroneous classical-physics understanding of brain processes, instead of the view offered by modern science, Dennett cuts himself off from any possibility of validly explaining consciousness.
+The confounding of reality itself with the caricature of it suggested by the work of Descartes and Newton has blighted the philosophy of science, the philosophy of mind, moral philosophy, and aesthetics for more than three centuries, and it still retains its blinding effect on the views of even those philosophers who absolutely reject that dualistic view.
+For example, Daniel Dennett, one of the most out-spoken critics of Cartesian dualism, says that his own thinking rested on the idea that "a brain was always going to do what it was caused to do by current, local, mechanical circumstances."
+By making that judgment he tied his thinking to the physical half of Cartesian/Newtonian dualism, or its child, classical physics, and thus was forced in his book "Explaining Consciousness" to leave consciousness out, as he himself admits, but tries to justify, at the end.
+By thus accepting the fundamentally erroneous classical-physics understanding of brain processes, instead of the view offered by modern science, Dennett cut himself off from any possibility of explaining consciousness.

 Many important features of the von Neumann approach being described here can be brought out by contrasting them with the contrary properties of Penrose's proposal.
 The first key difference is that Penrose does not introduce the von Neumann Process I, which is essential to von Neumann quantum theory.
-Penrose uses instead the Process III: the eradication of one or the other of the two branches; State Vector Reduction, which he calls R. This difference is crucial!
-State Vector Reduction, which Penrose does use, brings in the perhaps unnecessary global non-locality, whereas Process I, which he does not use, at least explicitly, accounts for the causal effect of the intentional effort of the agent upon on his brain.
+Penrose uses instead the Process III: State Vector Reduction, which he calls R. This difference is crucial!
+State Vector Reduction, which Penrose does use, brings in the unnecessary global non-locality, whereas Process I, which he does not use, accounts for the causal effect of mind on brain.